-There is plenty of anecdotal evidence of bed and breakfast owners who mistakenly thought they could simply check their guests in and then not interact with them again until they checked out, as though they were running a conventional hotel.
+There is plenty of anecdotal evidence of bed and breakfast owners who mistakenly thought they could simply check their guests in and then not interact with them again until they checked out, as though they were running a conventional hotel or vacation rental.
 This approach is a recipe for failure in an industry that relies on word of mouth and social media recommendations.

 Do you have a sufficient business background?

 The bed and breakfast industry is a common haven for those looking to get out of the high-stress, corporate lifestyle.
 While there is no question that great relaxation and satisfaction can be found in the decorating, baking, and cooking that will fill your day, there is still a business element that cannot be neglected.

 A successful bed and breakfast owner will need to know how to:

 - Negotiate with contractors and suppliers

 - And more!

 It is probably no coincidence that nearly three-quarters of all bed and breakfast establishments in the U.S. are owned by couples.
 Not only is the workload demanding for only one person, but often it requires two people with very different dominant skill sets.
 It is very common to see one person handle all the hospitality duties while the other focuses on the business responsibilities.